pygame/pygame/docs/reST/ref/freetype.rst

 ======================

 .. module:: pygame.freetype
-   :synopsis: Enhanced Pygame module for loading and rendering fonts
+   :synopsis: Enhanced Pygame module for loading and rendering font faces

-| :sl:`Enhanced Pygame module for loading and rendering fonts`
+| :sl:`Enhanced Pygame module for loading and rendering font faces`

 --- Note that some features may change before a formal release

-This module allows for rendering all font formats supported by FreeType, namely ``TTF``, Type1, ``CFF``, OpenType, ``SFNT``, ``PCF``, ``FNT``, ``BDF``, ``PFR`` and Type42 fonts.
+This module allows for rendering all face formats supported by FreeType, namely ``TTF``, Type1, ``CFF``, OpenType, ``SFNT``, ``PCF``, ``FNT``, ``BDF``, ``PFR`` and Type42 faces.
 It can render any UTF-32 character in a font file.

 This module is optional, and replaces all of the functionality of the original 'font' module, whilst expanding it.
 This module depends in no way on the